What are you wearing?

 The hat is from an Army and Navy store in Paris, the coat is A.P.C. from the fall collection.
 The scarf is from the Annex flea market on 26th Street, and the jeans are also A.P.C.
 They’re called “The New Standard.”
 The boots are, like, ages old.
 They’re Marc Jacobs.
 They’re just really comfortable.

 Nom de Guerre sells high-end sneakers and avant-garde design.
 What exactly does a creative director do there?

 I set up the look, and the concept, which is to do a streamlined version of an Army and Navy store, just essential pieces, exactly what you’d need to get along in the city.

 It’s not girlie or anything.
 I prefer just getting dressed as opposed to thinking about it too much.

 You live in Brooklyn.
-What are you doing
+What are you doing on Madison Avenue?

 I’m running around and getting inspiration.
 Usually it comes from Chelsea art galleries.
 I’ll see a color or a texture that translates into clothing that I need.
 I saw these really great paintings with halftone prints today.

 Do books and movies do that for you, too?

 Well, nothing in the theaters.
 Right now, I’m having my own Godard, early New Wave moment.

 Are there any trends that you really can’t stand?